 Go to school!
 Obedience classes can help your dog learn to be a good

 “inside” dog.
-Most pet stores offer inexpensive dog training classes.
+Most pet stores offer inexpensive classes.

 to treat them.
 Most farm supply stores sell wormers and vaccinations at much cheaper prices than vets.